epanopolis/Bertrand_powered_by_Spock/README.md

 This is a python project set up in the flask framework with a javascript/html frontend (entirely designed by me; please note that web design is not my forte).
 It was a learning project on how to write a programming language (which is really only a calculator at this time).
 I wrote the scanner, parser, and lexer/evaluator entirely on my own.
 Eventually, the core Spock language will be written entirely in webassembler.
 Bertrand is the API and Spock is the language engine/JIT interpreter.

+Eventually, this API will integrate the operations used in set theory for the evaluation of set theoretical first-order proofs.

 Here is the latest release: https://github.com/epanopolis/Bertrand_powered_by_Spock/releases/tag/first_order_logic_calculator

 Here are some basic installation instructions: